Drowbe/coffee-pub-squire/documents/migration-v13-global.md

 }
 ```

-**Why:** Even in v13, `html` parameters and `this.element` may still be jQuery objects in some contexts (FormApplication, Dialog callbacks, etc.).
-Always detect and convert to prevent `querySelector is not a function` errors.
+**Why use it during migration:** Even in v13, `html` parameters and `this.element` may still be jQuery objects in some contexts (FormApplication, Dialog callbacks, etc.).
+This prevents `querySelector is not a function` errors.

+**Why remove it later:** Once all call sites are confirmed to pass native DOM elements, this detection becomes unnecessary overhead.
+Elements from `querySelector()` are always native DOM - no detection needed.

+**Best Practice:**
+- Use this pattern during migration to prevent crashes
+- Track which methods use it and why
+- After migration, audit and remove unnecessary detections
+- Fix call sites that pass jQuery instead of adding detection everywhere

 ### Scene Controls Conversion